Great to see you here!

 There is nothing wrong focusing for business, but, to solely focus on it, I feel like we’re missing out a lot of opportunities.
 I think we can be profitable, but still impactful or be relevant to the market.
-If you want to win that market, then by all means, understand that market.
+If you want to win that market, then, by all means, understand that market.
 If you already make a profit out of a market, it’s always better to contribute something to that market by going deeper and making better product for that market.
 It’s a win-win solution.

-There is only one thing to do this.
 It is then useful for us to take a step back to unlearn everything we know about UX, design or product and see if we can be more open to learning new things, including uncomfortable truths, as futurist and philosopher Alvin Toffler once wrote: "The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn."